CS2620DagOleg/gPRC/README.md

    - Confirm deletion to remove your account and all associated messages from the server.

 7. **Delete Messages**
-   - In the “Show All Messages” window, select individual messages (using checkboxes) or choose to delete all messages by sending a special value.
+   - In the "Show All Messages" window, select individual messages (using checkboxes) or choose to delete all messages by sending a special value.

 ---